NUMde/compass-numapp-web/docs/customization/README.md

 ### `QUESTIONNAIRE_TREE_SHOW_DISABLED_ITEMS`

-Show disabled questions in the questionnaire overview (tree view).
+Shows disabled questions in the questionnaire overview (tree view).
 Disabled questions are items whose dependencies (expected answers to other questions) are not fulfilled at the current time.

 ### `LANGUAGES`